Beauty Bites Beast, Award-winning Landmark Forum Grad Project invited to Pakistan

 For the last 10 years my Impossible Promise has taken me all over the world, and now to Pakistan to address hundreds of Islamic researchers and scholars during their conference on “Consciousness-Raising of Pakistani Women on Contemporary Academic and Social Issues” held in collaboration with the U.S. Department of State, U.S. Embassy, Islamabad.

 This has the potential to shift the conversation about women and violence in a part of the world that’s rarely had that conversation, if at all.
-And we need support in making this happen.
-We would love the following:

 I leave you with gratitude and some important quotes when contemplating your own Impossible Promise.
 By the way, part of my initiative to end violence is to always include quotable women when I use quotes.
 By leaving women’s words out, we create an always, already, non-listening for women’s wisdom and courage.
 We are half the planet and have said really great and inspiring things to move progress forward!